xbach/docs/trezor-faq/refunds.rst

 When can I claim a refund?
 --------------------------

-Basically you can claim a refund in 15 days upon the product is delivered to you.
+Basically, you can claim a refund within 15 days upon the product is delivered to you.

 What kind of refund can I claim?